jpedro/jpedro.github.io/stuff.md

 Coding does something to your brain.
 Basically it structures it.

-Maybe other activities do that too but if you code long enough you will inevitably arrive at big hairy problems you created and you will need to fix your own entangled code.
+Maybe other activities do that too but if you code long enough you will inevitably arrive at a hairy mess you created and you will need to fix your own entangled code.

 Coding itself is easy.
 Everyone can learn it in a week or less.
 But _organising_ code, specially at scale, that's the interest.